ojas-thakur-1999/video_to_mp3_conv_microsvc/README.md

 # video_to_mp3_conv_microsvc
-application to convert video to mp3 using microservice architecture
+This is an application to convert video to mp3, built using microservice architecture.
+We plan to learn important concepts about microservice articture, inter service communication, using docker images for services, using kubernetes to deploy services, etc.